 What do I want to photograph?

-However, if you want to capture photos of distant players at a football game, you’ll need something longer.
-A 10x telephoto lens would be a good start.
+However, if you want to capture nice photos of distant players at a sports game, you’ll need something longer.
+A 10x telephoto lens is a good start.

-And if you want to photograph birds in distant trees, you’ll need something even longer, such as a 15x or 20x telephoto lens.
+And if you want to photograph birds in distant trees, you’ll need the greater reach provided by a 15x or 20x telephoto lens.

 Unfortunately, most iPhone tele lenses don’t offer a range of focal lengths.
-In other words, you can’t shoot at 5x and then zoom in to 10x.
-Instead, you’re stuck with a single focal length.
-This limits your flexibility as a photographer, but you’ll learn to make it work with some practice.
+In other words, you can’t shoot at 5x and then zoom in to 10x; you’re stuck with a single focal length.
+This limits your flexibility as a photographer, but over time, you’ll learn to make it work.

-Even if you have a tele lens with a good focal length, you also want to make sure it offers excellent optical quality.
+Even if you have a tele lens with a good focal length, you should make sure it offers excellent optical quality.

 The best tele lenses should also have limited chromatic aberration and vignetting.
 Chromatic aberration refers to fringing, often on high-contrast edges.
 Vignetting refers to a darkening at the edges of the frame.
-In tele lenses, chromatic aberration is something to watch out for due to optical imperfections.
-Vignetting, on the other hand, is often a compatibility problem, where the external tele lens obscures part of the internal iPhone lens.
+In tele lenses, chromatic aberration is caused by optical imperfections.
+Vignetting, on the other hand, is often a compatibility problem and is caused when the external tele lens obscures part of the internal iPhone lens.

-Regardless, these are both optical issues you should avoid if possible.
+Regardless, they’re both optical issues you should avoid if possible.
 A lack of fringing and vignetting will make your photos look far more professional.